hiulit/show-hide-files-mac/README.md

 set state to do shell script "defaults read com.apple.finder AppleShowAllFiles"

 if state is equal to "TRUE" then
-	display dialog "Files are shown.
-What do you want to do?" buttons {"Hide them!", "Do nothing...
-I'm okay"} default button "Hide them!" with title "Show/Hide files" with icon note else if state is equal to "FALSE" then display dialog "Files are hidden.
-What do you want to do?" buttons {"Show them!", "Do nothing...
-I'm okay"} default button "Show them!" with title "Show/Hide files" with icon note end if
+	display dialog "Files are visible.
+What do you want to do?" buttons {"Hide them!", "Nothing...
+It's okay"} default button "Hide them!" with title "Show/Hide files" with icon note else if state is equal to "FALSE" then display dialog "Files are hidden.
+What do you want to do?" buttons {"Show them!", "Nothing...
+It's okay"} default button "Show them!" with title "Show/Hide files" with icon note end if

 set result to button returned of result